 The Group operates a share dealing code for Directors on the basis set out in the AIM Rules.

 From 28 September 2018 the Company is required to adopt a recognised governance code and then 'comply or explain'.
 For many companies, this means adopting either the UK Corporate Governance Code or the QCA Corporate Governance Code, both of which have recently been updated.
 The Directors have elected to follow the main principles of the QCA Corporate Governance Code.
+This information was last reviewed on 27 February 2020.

 The QCA Corporate Governance Code identifies ten principles that focus on the pursuit of medium to long-term value for shareholders without stifling the entrepreneurial spirit in which the company was created: